SithraBot/zeroio/CONTRIBUTING.md

 ### Protocol Changes

+- All protocol changes must be discussed and approved via the [RFC process](https://github.com/fleximq/rfcs).
+- Approved RFCs will lead to updates in the [protocol draft](https://github.com/fleximq/spec).
+- The draft becomes a formal specification after being supported by mainstream implementations.
-- Maintain backward compatibility
+- Maintain backward compatibility.
-- Update `draft.md` specification
-- Consider cross-language implications
+- Consider cross-language implications.

 ## Submitting Changes